Copyright 2020 - 2021 irantour.tours all right reserved

 The beaches at Kish are the draw that brings people, and they hold up to expectations.
 The water is genuinely turquoise — that specific shade of shallow Persian Gulf water over white coral sand — and clear enough for snorkeling directly from the beach in many places.
 The underwater coral gardens around the island are among the most intact in the Gulf, and diving here at depths of 5 to 25 meters reveals a marine ecosystem of considerable richness.
 The most famous single site is the Greek Shipwreck: a cargo vessel that ran aground off the coast in 1966 and has since become one of the most photographed subjects in Iran, its rusted hull rising from the shallows just offshore.
 The best time to photograph it is late afternoon in winter, roughly between 5 and 6 PM, when the low light turns the water gold around the wreck.

 For those who prefer their Persian Gulf with an unusual twist, the Toranj Marine Hotel deserves a mention — its rooms are built as floating bungalows on the water, with views of the sea from the bed.
 It is one of the more distinctive hotel experiences in the Middle East.
 The Kariz Underground City, carved into the coral rock beneath the island centuries ago for water storage and now developed as a subterranean retail and dining space, is another genuinely strange and memorable attraction.
+Gulf Arab travelers often come to Kish for the duty-free shopping and stay for the water.
+European visitors usually reverse that priority.
+Both audiences find what they are looking for, which is part of what makes the island work so well as a destination.

 | Province | Hormozgan |